 The only methods that come to my mind, that takes care about problems that need both continuous (local) and systemic improvements, are Toyota Production System and Toyota Product Development System.
 They are both built on Toyota’s Jidoka and Continuous Improvement pillars; find all problems, understand if they are systemic or local (this order need to be followed, otherwise there is a very high risk for sub-optimisation; trying to solve symptoms), and then fix them.
 Continually.
 For a systematic approach for finding the root causes to local and systemic problems in your organization, see further down in this blog post.

 Practically it was presented for more than thirty years ago regarding many different methods, brought up by Dr. Russell Ackoff as panaceas, where he pointed out that all of the panaceas showed systemic failures, which was that reason for their failure, not the implementation of it as such.
-Ackoff also stated that the best way to solve a problem in an entity (system) was to dissolve it.
-Dissolution of problems means to change the system where the problems were found or the system’s environment, and is the only way to, once for all, get rid of systemic problems.
+Ackoff also stated that the best way to get rid of a problem in an entity (system) was to dissolve it.
+Dissolution of Organizational Problems means to change the system where the problems were found or the system’s environment, and is the only way to, once for all, get rid of systemic problems.

 So, ignoring principles is the same as leaving out science, which means that we are on the wrong track from start.
 How we put ourselves in this situation regarding our organisations is hard to explain, but for some reason we have suppressed our common sense.
 In worst case we have completely blanked it out with help of con men and panacea peddlers , as Ackoff put it already three decades ago.

 Important to know also is that for many of our organisational problems we cannot solve their root causes directly, especially the non-fulfilled principles regarding ourselves.
-If we think about it, the reason is obvious, since the root causes are pointing at limitations within our own DNA, which of course is unsolvable.
-Since we are the most important building blocks of our organisations, this means that the root causes to these kinds of organisational problems instead require changes to the organisations’ structure and processes.
-To be able to solve these kinds of root causes that are inhibiting us from an awesome organisation, we instead need to dissolve the organisational problems as was brought up above.
-Dissolving organisational problems means that we are changing our complex adaptive system, our organisation’s structure and processes, in order to be able to fulfil the organisational principles, regarding us humans, again.
+If we think about it, the reason is obvious, since the root causes are that we either not taking care of our activities correctly, or many times the root causes are pointing at limitations within our own DNA, which of course is insolvable.
+Since we are the (most) important building blocks of our organisations, this means that the root causes to these kinds of organisational problems instead require changes to the organisations’ way of working, the structure and processes.
+To be able to get rid of these kinds of root causes that are inhibiting us from an awesome organisation, we instead need to dissolve the organisational problems as was brought up above.
+Dissolving organisational problems means that we are changing our complex adaptive system.
+This is done by doing a new systems design of our way of working, our organisation’s structure and processes, in order to be able to fulfil the organisational principles, regarding us humans, again.

 So, why in earth do we ignore to find the root causes to our organisational problems, meaning indirectly that we are not only ignoring our common sense, but we are also ignoring the already existing science, available since at least 30 years?
-If you reflect about the above, that symptoms really are unsolvable, it also means that nothing can solve our organisational problems directly, so why even try.
-Trying to solve symptoms directly, is like discussing politics, it is only about guessed opinions, because when we are not reaching the root causes, nothing is correct, only unsolvable.
+If you reflect about the above, that symptoms really are insolvable, it also means that nothing can solve our organisational problems directly, so why even try.
+Trying to solve symptoms directly, is like discussing politics, it is only about guessed opinions, because when we are not reaching the root causes, nothing is correct, only insolvable, i.e., meaning there is no right or wrong answer in the macro space and politicians can therefore have different opinions.
 But the difference is diametric.
-In politics, the opinions (about solving symptoms) are subjective, but trying to solve symptoms in organisations or products, where the root cause(s) can be found, are unobjective.
+In politics, the opinions (about solving symptoms) are subjective, but trying to solve symptoms in organisations or products, where the root cause(s) can be found, are only unobjective, the root causes are scientific facts.

 An answer to the question above, is that panacea peddlers are convincing us with their talk.
 They are preaching (and never showing) that all the organisational problems will be solved, putting all effort on trying to convince us that their methods have awesome effects.
 This without even trying to find the root causes to our problems, and most of the times not even asking for our problems.
 Preaching in combination with ridiculing us in front of others as the prominent master suppression method, in order to blank out our common sense, make us finally, under severe pressure, accept their panacea.
 And when they have successfully made us lose our common sense, we cannot see through that they are only guessing how to solve our problems, that in a normal case would not make them trustworthy.